-UWM’s Center for International Education is among 76 US institutions of higher education designated as Title VI International National Resource Center (NRC) by the US Department of Education.
-The designation and funding as a Title VI NRC recognizes UWM as a national leader in the teaching of modern foreign languages and area studies.
+UWM’s Center for International Education is among 39 US institutions of higher education designated as Title VI International National Resource Center (NRC) by the U.S. Department of Education.
+The designation and funding as a Title VI NRC recognizes UWM as a national leader in the teaching of modern world languages and area studies.

 Since 2014 UWM NRC funding has enhance global education on campus and in the Milwaukee community through a range of initiatives including:

 - Support for teaching and pedagogical training in less-commonly taught languages —Arabic, Chinese, Hebrew, Italian, Japanese, Korean, Polish, Portuguese, and Russian.

 - Development of the Department of Global Studies as a hub for students pursuing global careers.

 - Training and professional development opportunities for Milwaukee and Wisconsin K-16 educators and students to bring global education into the classroom.

 - Foreign Language and Area Studies Fellowships (FLAS), providing funding for UWM students studying less-commonly taught languages domestically and abroad.

 - Community programming to connect local issues to the global context.

 UWM’s Center for Latin American and Caribbean Studies is also a Latin America NRC with UW-Madison.
 Check out their amazing work!